righthandabacus/test/cheatsheet.rst

 and horizontal rule is four or more dashes.

 ..
-Two leading dots marks comment, which will not be shown in output but preserved in raw text. (comment text can be empty too)
+Two leading dots marks comment, which will not be shown in output but preserved in raw text. (empty comment is two dots with empty lines before and after)

 Lists